Our Clients |

 |Home > Translation Topics > It's 2am.
 Do you know where your documents are?|

 It's 2am.
 Do you know where your documents are?

 You are faced with a pile of discovery documents produced to you by a Japanese party in litigation, or you have Japanese documents that could be used to invalidate a patent that your client might be accused of infringing.
 You instruct a paralegal to have the documents translated into English.
-The paralegal places an order for the Japanese-to-English translation with a translation provider that you have been using (yes, that one, most likely).
+Your paralegal issues an order for the Japanese-to-English translations to a translation provider that you have been using (yes, that one, most likely).

-The translation company (better characterized as a translation broker), not having the required in-house translation capability to handle the job (almost none do), immediately places an urgent request onto various places on the Internet or sends e-mail inquiries to numerous translators, some of them entirely unknown to them, in an effort to find a translator to do your job.
-Often the translation broker splits your work between multiple translators, sometimes even splitting a single large document between several translators.
-And such translation brokers are frequent users of translators in venues that you would never suspect and will never know
+The translation company (better characterized as a translation broker-agency), not having the required in-house translation capability to handle the job (almost none do), immediately places an urgent request onto various places on the Internet or sends e-mail inquiries to numerous translators, some of them entirely unknown to them, in an effort to find a translator to do your job.
+Sometimes the translation broker-agency splits your work between several translators, splitting even a single large document between several translators.
+And such translation sellers are frequent users of translators in venues that you would never suspect and will never know.

 Although you could say that translations are "just words," your efforts in representing your client are built on "just words."
 Don't you and your client deserve the best words?

 By treating translation as a commodity, the one-size-fits-all approach of the high-volume translation broker-agencies looking for translators does a disservice to both the translation practitioner and the user of translations.
 The reality is that one translator and the translations produced by that translator are not interchangeable with another translator and that translator's product.
 Each translator has his or her level of ability to translate and—hopefully—subject-matter expertise.
 Sometimes it is sufficient for the task of translating your documents, sometimes not.
 Who is doing your translation should matter to you, unless quality does not.